adenteo/hack4good/README.md

 ## Profile Page

 - **Past Events**: Volunteer's past activities are displayed, and they are able to provide their feedback and thoughts on each event.
-- **Certificate**: Volunteer's certificate collection is displayed, and they are able to download and retrieve each certificate by simply clicking on them.
-- **About Me**: Allows volunteers to update their information.

 <div style="display: flex; justify-content: space-between;">
     <img src="src/assets/profile.png" alt="Profile Screenshot" width="300">